VPALGO-s-r-o/diff-jumper/README.md

 When you have a diff view open (for example, when viewing changes in the source control panel), you can use the following commands:

-- `Compare Editor Jump: Jump to Original` - Jump to the original editor
+- `Diff Jumper: Jump to Original` - Jump to the original editor
-- `Compare Editor Jump: Jump to Modified` - Jump to the modified editor
+- `Diff Jumper: Jump to Modified` - Jump to the modified editor
-- `Compare Editor Jump: Jump to Other Editor` - Jump to whichever editor you're not currently in
+- `Diff Jumper: Jump to Other Editor` - Jump to whichever editor you're not currently in

+If you want to open a diff (`git.openChange`) and you want to end up on the same line you triggered the opening open use this command:
+- `Diff Jumper: Open Diff on Current Line`

 You can access these commands through the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) or by assigning keyboard shortcuts.